Cooper Helfet: Seattle Seahawks

-On May 16, 2012, he signed with the Seattle Seahawks as an undrafted free agent.
-On August 31, he was released.
-On January 17, 2013, he re-signed with the Seahawks to a futures contract.
-On August 31, 2013, he was released.
-On September 2, 2013, he was signed to the practice squad.
-On February 5, 2014, he was signed to a reserve/future contract.
+On May 16, 2012, Helfet signed with the Seattle Seahawks as an undrafted free agent.
+On August 31, he was released by Seattle as a part of final roster cuts.

+On January 17, 2013, Helfet re-signed with the Seahawks on a reserve/futures contract.
+On August 31, he was released by the Seahawks during final roster cuts.
+On September 2, Helfet was re-signed to the team's practice squad.

+On February 5, 2014, Helfet was signed to a reserve/future contract with Seattle.
 He would remain on the Seahawks for the 2015 season and part of the 2016 season.

 Oakland Raiders

 On October 11, 2016, Helfet was signed to the Oakland Raiders' practice squad.
 He signed a reserve/future contract with the Raiders on January 9, 2017.
-On July 25, 2017, the Raiders placed Helfet on the Non-Football Injury List.
-He was released on September 2, 2017.
+On July 25, the Raiders placed Helfet on the Non-Football Injury list.
+He was released by Oakland on September 2.